AlexandreFenyo/net-monitor/README.md

   Such a probe runs in the net-monitor server and is associated to a data set.
 Each time it collects a data, this data is pushes into the data set.
 There is currently one type of internal probe: SNMP probes, that collect network interfaces throughput.

-    Internal probes are configured with a constant lifetime, that is the lifetime they associate to the data they push to the data set.
+    Internal probes are configured with a constant lifetime, that is the lifetime they specify when pushing a data to the data set.

 - external probes :